What is CMYK, RGB & PMS?

 What is PMS/Pantone?

-PMS stands for Pantone Matching System®, a system used by printers around the world to select, specify, match, and control ink colors.
+Then finally, PMS which stands for Pantone Matching System®.
+This system is used by printers around the world to select, specify, match, and control ink colors.
+The matching system is quite extensive and is widely used in the print, textile and car industries to assure colors are consistent across all manufacturing facilities.

-Why RGB Colors Don't Always Reproduce as CMYK or PMS
+Why do RGB Colors not look the same as CMYK or PMS?

 To put it more simply: there is not a perfect overlap in the range of colors that are visible to the human eye, reproducible with RGB additive color, and reproducible with CMYK subtractive color.